 Back to Info

-HOW TO FILE A SMALL CLAIMS CASE IN BIBB COUNTY, ALABAMA
+HOW TO FILE A SMALL CLAIMS CASE IN BIBB COUNTY, ALABAMA: A STEP-BY-STEP GUIDE

 Small claims court is a special court designed to resolve money disputes quickly and affordably.